 Deeper integration with clinical care

 Rather than replacing clinicians, AI will increasingly support them.
-Usage data, listening trends and adaptive behaviour will help audiologists make more informed fine-tuning decisions over time.
+Usage data, listening trends and adaptive behaviour can help audiologists make more informed fine-tuning decisions over time.

 The common thread is subtlety.
 The most effective AI will be the kind you rarely think about, but notice when it is missing.